datahub-project/datahub/docs/quick-ingestion-guides/BigQuery/Setup.md

 ---
 title: Setup
 ---
-# DataHub BigQuery UI Ingestion Guide: Setup & Prerequesites
+# BigQuery Ingestion Guide: Setup & Prerequesites

 In order to configure ingestion from BigQuery, you'll first have to ensure you have a [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with the proper permissions set.